cablelabs/docsis-ns3/doc/source/docsis-introduction.rst

 timestamped directory named: ``results/test-YYYYMMDD-HHMMSS`` to find the outputs.

-More thorough documentation about this is found in the same directory (in Markdown format) in the file named ``residential-documentation.md``.
+More thorough documentation about the residential example program is found in the same experiments directory
+(in Markdown format) in the file named ``residential-documentation.md``.

 Users can also inspect the unit test programs in ``test/`` for simpler examples of how to put together simulations (although the test code is constructed for testing purposes).

 Editing the code
 ================

-In most cases, the act of running a program or experiment script will trigger the rebuilding of the simulator if needed, but you can force a rebuild by typing ``./waf build`` at the top-level ns-3 directory.
+In most cases, the act of running a program or experiment script will trigger the rebuilding of the simulator if needed, but you can force a rebuild by typing ``./waf build`` at the top-level |ns3| directory.